Offshoots of Operation Car Wash: Operation Decontamination

 It focused on investigating diversion of funds on the order of 1.8 billion reals ($ million) in the Angra 3 nuclear power plant construction project.

 The break-up is the result of an investigation that began under the auspices of the Attorney General's Office during the time when Michel Temer was still president.
 After finishing his term and losing his foro privilegiado status, the dossier was then sent to the Car Wash task force, which is based in Rio de Janeiro.

 This operation led to, among other things, the arrest of Temer.

 Operation Patron

 Federal police announced Operation Patron on 19 November 2019.
-Thirty-seven court orders were issued by the 7th Federal Criminal Court of Rio de Janeiro, in the City of Rio de Janeiro, in Armação dos Búzios, Greater Sao Paulo and in Ponta Pora, Mato Grosso do Sul.
+Thirty-seven court orders were issued by the 7th Federal Criminal Court of Rio de Janeiro, in the City of Rio de Janeiro, in Armação dos Búzios, Greater São Paulo and in Ponta Pora, Mato Grosso do Sul.
 Because some targets lived in Paraguay and the United States of America an Interpol red notice was authorized by the courts.
 In November 2019 a Brazilian court withdrew the arrest warrant against former president of Paraguay Horacio Cartes.